annacakes281/escape-the-dungeon/README.md

 * why several rooms and having to go back and fourth
 * secret room and secret passage only if armour taken
 * include images

+* There are 12 rooms in total for the dungeon game, each room except the 'starting room' and 'room 5' have something unique about them.
+* The 'starting room' is the first room the players will find themselves in when they begin the game, and will be presented with a choice of going 3 different directions from there, which the player will have to enter into the terminal, each choice leading to a different room.
+* 'Room one' is the room that holds 'key 1' and the first weapon choice the player must make, once the weapon has been chosen, it will trigger a fire trap that the players have a choice to either 'disarm' or 'jump' through, either choice will lead the player back to the 'starting room' however damage will be taken depending on which option was chosen - when returning to the room after collecting everything it will be empty and the fire trap won't respawn.
 ### ***Weapons***
 * talk about the 4 different weapons and choice user can make
 * need the weapon to do certain things, change of weapon when using master version